Table of Contents

-One of the highlight properties of this oil is its anti-inflammatory property.
+One of the highlight properties of frankincense essential oil is its anti-inflammatory property.
 This particular property is significant as so many conditions, diseases, and illnesses stem from inflammation, or inflammation is part of the symptoms a person is experiencing.

-A study done by Planta Medica shows several ways the boswellic acid found in frankincense aids in reducing inflammation.
-While there have not been any studies conducted on living patients with cancer, there are several studies done on cancer cells and the positive effects frankincense had on the cancerous cells.
+While there have not been any studies conducted on living patients with cancer, there are several studies done on cancer cells and the positive effects frankincense had on cancerous cells.

-A 2015 study suggests that frankincense oil may cease the growth of breast cancer cells, and even kill off some of these cancerous cells.
+A 2015 study suggests that frankincense oil may cease the growth of breast cancer cells and even kill off some cancerous cells.
 The researchers found these results promising but ultimately concluded that more research needs to be done.

 Researchers in a 2009 study looked at frankincense oil specifically derived from the Boswellia carteri species and examined the oil’s anti-tumor activity on bladder cancer cells.
 The findings indicated that when administered, the oil appears to differentiate between healthy and cancerous cells.
 Additionally, it was also found that frankincense may suppress cancer cell viability.

 There are many other examples of scientific research surrounding this king of essential oils.
 However, it’s worth mentioning that there have not been any studies done on live humans living with cancer and using frankincense as a treatment.

 There are a number of studies that note the anti-microbial properties of frankincense essential oil against various microorganisms like fungi and various bacterial strains.